 What will happen with this information?

-Once you have made the decision on which insurance policy fits your needs the best, you will complete the application and it’s over to the insurance company to underwrite.
+Once you have made the decision on which house insurance policy fits your needs the best, you will complete the application and it’s over to the insurance company to underwrite.
 You’re one step closer to protecting everything you’ve worked so hard to get!

 What will my home insurance policy cover?